Examples

 {{- if .Hooks.Active }}

-These hooks run after your tool calls and may modify files:
+These hooks run after your tool calls:

 {{ range .Hooks.Active -}}